 After this initial assessment, your therapist will lead you through a specific EMDR technique.
 You’ll name the traumatic event and decide how much the memory causes you internal distress.
 You’ll be asked to identify where you feel the threat in your body.
 Your counselor will then guide you through directed and controlled steps to help you process the memories.

 The EMDR technique will be repeated until you and your therapist are satisfied that you’ve reached the desired, or maximum, results.
 The number of sessions will vary according to the intensity of the trauma and how safely you can work through the memories.
 (Your therapist can help you navigate any reactions you experience during and after EMDR treatment, such as vivid dreams and heightened emotions.)

 Who can use EMDR?

-If you’d like to discuss this at greater length, don’t hesitate to call our counselors for a free consultation.
-They’d be more than happy to speak with you over the phone, and they can also provide referrals to qualified Christian therapists practicing in your area.
+If you’d like to talk more about your circumstances, call our counselors for a free over-the-phone consultation.
+They’d be more than happy to speak with you, and they can give you referrals to qualified Christian therapists practicing in your area.